xeago/gradblog/graduation/extended-abstract.md

                           It fits better in the next sections. -->

 # Internship assignment
-The internship assignment was not specific, instead it was quite broad.
+The internship assignment was not specific.
+Instead it was quite broad.
 It transformed over time based on new requirements and insight.
 Below is a copy of the initial document.

 > # VIDEOFY.ME
 > VideofyMe is a video service that connects publishers with followers and advertisers.
-The publisher uploads a video through mobile apps or our website and spread it to their followers.
+The publisher uploads a video through mobile apps or our website and spreads it to their followers.
 Users then earn money on advertisements which we book on their videos, if desired.
   Today, VideofyMe has more than 200,000 publishers with more than 50 million video views per month.
 VideofyMe is a global service that has